hyperledger/firefly/docs/reference/types/includes/tokentransfer_description.md

 Hyperledger FireFly maintains this index automatically for all Token Pools that are configured.

-## FireFly initiated vs. non-FireFly initiated transfers
+### FireFly initiated vs. non-FireFly initiated transfers

 There is no requirement at all to use FireFly to initiate transfers in Token Pools that Hyperledger FireFly is aware of.
-FireFly will listen to and update it's audit history and balances for all transfers, regardless of whether they were initiated using a FireFly SuperNode or not.
+FireFly will listen to and update its audit history and balances for all transfers, regardless of whether they were initiated using a FireFly SuperNode or not.

-So you could for example use Metamask to initiate a transfer directly against an ERC-20/ERC-721 contract directly on your blockchain, and you will see it appear a as transfer.
+So you could for example use Metamask to initiate a transfer directly against an ERC-20/ERC-721 contract directly on your blockchain, and you will see it appear as a transfer.
 Or initiate a transfer on-chain via another Smart Contract, such as a Hashed Timelock Contract (HTLC) releasing funds held in digital escrow.

-## Message coordinated transfers
+### Message coordinated transfers

 One special feature enabled when using FireFly to initiate transfers, is to coordinate an off-chain data transfer (private or broadcast) with the on-chain transfer of value.
 This is a powerful